-If you trust your workers’ comp insurance provider for all your labor law posters, you could be making a costly mistake.
-While many providers give certain notices to their customers as a convenience, this typically only meets a small part of labor law posting requirement.
+If you rely on your workers’ comp insurance provider for labor law posters, you could be making a costly mistake.
+They may offer certain notices for free to their clients, but they don’t address every labor law posting requirement.
 This incomplete approach increases your risk of government fines and costly lawsuits.

 Partial Compliance Equals Partial Protection